changwu/presidential-speeches/README.md

 We haven't yet incorporated any material from APP here.
 If there are speeches or press conferences that APP has that the Miller Center doesn't, then that data is not yet represented here.
-"Patches welcome", as usual.
+Again, "patches welcome".

 Comparative analysis.
 ---------------------